Marriage Today: Why Get Married?

 Marriage: Why Do It?

 Of course, there are times when people get married when they should not, and for this reason, the divorce rate in the United States is at about fifty percent.
 There is a myriad of reasons why people get married when they should not.
-It can range from familial pressures, rash decisions, or life changes that sometimes push people to get married when they should not.
+It can range from familial pressures, rash decisions, or life changes that push people to get married when they should not.
 And sometimes, people change differently, and their paths in life are no longer meant to intertwine as a wedded couple.
-But the hope is usually that when you do get married, it lasts the lifetime.
+But the hope is usually that when you do get married, it lasts a lifetime.

 So, what are the benefits of getting married?
 On a romantic note, it is a way to declare your love and commitment to each other to the world.
 Weddings can range from large to small, extravagant to rustic.
 The planning of a wedding, getting your friends and family together, and celebrating a new chapter is a great way to start a new chapter of your life.
 Then, you have the rest of your lives together.